Future of work: trends that will shape the workplace in 2022

 The future of work depends on each field or industry.
 Social work is no different.
 The remote social work job may soon be the new normal.
 If you want to stay ahead of the curve, here are a few things you can do to prepare:

 1) Keep up to date with technology.
 Don’t be afraid to try out new technologies and features for onboarding, training sessions, or team meetings to stay competitive in the market.
+Technologies that can help increase employee productivity are key to meet workplace demands.
+If your line of business deals with a ton of paperwork, using tools that convert PDF to Word for free online or an expense management tool that prevents the use of paper reports can be a helpful tool for your employees.

 2) Learn from employees.
 It is no secret that employees are at the heart of the future of work.
 They know how to best adapt and decide how, when, and where they work for optimal productivity and business success.
 In that context, processes of consultation and collaborative decision-making are essential.
 Ignoring employees’ needs and wants is harmful to organizations, fueling dissatisfaction and ultimately ending up in “The Great Resignation” as a record number of employees leave their jobs.